Nveatch/Chess_Games_Group_Analysis/README.md

 # Group_1_Final_Project

+## Datasets
+For our analysis we used 3 different chess datasets sourced from Kaggle:

+1. A random assortment of ~20,000 games played by chess teams on the chess website lichess.com, pulled via the Lichess API

+2. A collection of 6.25 million chess games played on lichess.org during July of 2016

+3. A collection of 3.5 million chess games stored in the chess database ChessDB, with dates ranging from the late 1700s to the early 2000s

+These datasets contain information on when the games were played, the identity and ratings of the players, the final result, and the moves played by each side.

 ## Big Picture Question: Can data analytics be used to make you a better chess player?

 ### Statistical Analysis Questions